-In addition to keyword targeting and marketing analytics, buyer personas will help define what content is needed to attract the right traffic and provide visitors with value.
+In addition to keyword targeting and marketing analytics, buyer personas help define what content is needed to attract the right traffic and provide visitors with value.

 When configured to form a closed-loop reporting system, these technologies will enable sales and marketing teams to:

 To support sales efforts, your marketing team needs to create enticing campaigns that draw visitors to the website.
 Here’s the kicker: marketers don’t just need traffic.
-The goal is to get visitors to perform an action that qualifies them as
+The goal is to get visitors to perform an action that qualifies them as a MQL or SQL.

-If your website fails to meet multiple performance goals and isn’t providing a return on your investment, there’s a good chance you need a website redesign.
+If your website fails to meet multiple performance goals and isn’t providing a return on your investment, there’s a good chance you’re ready to consider a website redesign.
 But it doesn’t begin and end there.
-The right specialists and design approaches can transform your website into a powerful digital experience with the agility and intelligence to conquer goals and scale with your business.
+The right specialists and design mindset can transform your website into a powerful digital experience with the agility and intelligence-gathering capabilities to conquer goals and scale with your business.

-The kunoXdesign process begins with intensive UX research.
+Our advanced website redesign process begins with intensive UX research.
 As we move through UX/UI design, information architecture, and Growth-Driven/Mobile-First development, every level of your website is infused with validated buyer insights and equipped to respond and adapt to changes.